Need some help testing an audio signal with a digital multimeter? If so, here are two techniques that can provide positive results.

 Next, connect the smartphone to the head unit and play the test tone.
 Here, I’m using a 50Hz test tone.

-Quick Tip: Use the Aux-In cable to connect the smartphone to the head unit.
+Quick Tip: The Aux-In cable connects the smartphone to the head unit.

 Step 4 – Connect the Probes